dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 A special QA nft that is a single indivisible unit, assigned to the QA.
 A QA nft that goes to them on packet completion.
 So could enact a rejection and this would mind a QA medallion.

+Upon rejection, QA is minted a rejection medallion, but they cannot trade it until the dispute window has expired.
+Revoked upon dispute upheld.

+Upon resolve, QA is minted a resolve medallion, but they cannot trade it until the dispute window has expired.
+Revoked upon dispute upheld.
+Can be used as a way to know the packet status.

+Upon a packet being resolved,  QA is minted a packet medallion which is green, or something different, which is their reward for performing all the QA tasks required to get the packet to fruition.
+Or is this too much and they should only get the solution medalions ?